alexwlchan/alexwlchan.net/src/_drafts/saturn-v.md

 ---

 I've always been enchanted by the [Apollo lunar module][LM].
-Most spaceships are smooth, sleek, and streamlined -- but this gangly, metal spider is anything but.
+Most spaceships are smooth, sleek, and streamlined -- but this gangly, angular, metal spider is anything but.
-It only ever flew above the Moon, so it wasn't constrained by pesky things like atmosphere and drag, which dictate the design of most airborne vehicles.
+It only ever flew above the Moon, so it wasn't constrained by pesky things like atmosphere and drag, which dictate the design of most other airborne vehicles.
+I've never seen anything quite like it.

 Because I like it so much, I decided to make a cross-stitch version of the lander, along with the [Saturn V rocket][SV] that propelled it to the Moon, and I'm rather pleased with the result: